-A great all-round harness with lots of options to customize not only the visual style, but the practicalities of how you want to use it too.
-This harness will allow your dog to grow with it, and can adapt to the change of pace to ensure your dog is kept comfortable and safe.
+A great all-around dog harness for running with lots of options to customize not only the visual style but the practicalities of how you want to use it too.
+This harness will allow your dog to grow with it and can adapt to the change of pace to ensure your dog is kept comfortable and safe.

 With an easy on-off design, this harness from Rabbitgoo is suitable for a wide range of activities including training and hunting, as well as daily walks.